 Students working for the Griffon News can earn two hours of college credit for each semester enrolled.
 Scholarships are available to help defray tuition costs.
 Students not interested in earning college credit are invited to join the associate staff as writers, photographers, or business staffers.
+Advertising sales representatives can earn 20 percent commission on accounts they sell and service.
 Also, editors receive weekly stipends of varying amounts, ranging from \$25 to \$60.
 Finally, a limited number of work-study positions are available each semester for those who qualify.